Dribbin & Brown is committed to helping you. We are available from 7AM-12AM Monday To Sunday. Call us for a Free Consultation

 • Was it at or above the limit?

-It is an offence against the Road Safety Act 1986 (RSA) section 49(1)(g) to furnish a sample of blood, taken in accordance with section 55, 55B, 55BA, 55E or 56, that detects the prescribed concentration of alcohol (PCA) or more than the prescribed concentration of alcohol within 3 hours of driving or having been in control of a motor vehicle if the alcohol present was not due to alcohol imbibed after driving or being in charge of a motor vehicle.
+• It is an offence against the Road Safety Act 1986 (RSA) section 49(1)(g) to furnish a sample of blood, taken in accordance with section 55, 55B, 55BA, 55E or 56, that detects the prescribed concentration of alcohol (PCA) or more than the prescribed concentration of alcohol within 3 hours of driving or having been in control of a motor vehicle if the alcohol present was not due to alcohol imbibed after driving or being in charge of a motor vehicle.
 The sample of blood must be analysed by a properly qualified person within 12 months after it was taken by a properly qualified person.

-Under section 55 of the RSA the police can request a person submit to the collection of a blood sample for analysis if it appears that the person is unable to furnish the required sample of breath on medical grounds or due to a physical disability or if the instrument used to analyse breath is incapable of measuring the concentration of alcohol present for any reason.
+• Under section 55 of the RSA the police can request a person submit to the collection of a blood sample for analysis if it appears that the person is unable to furnish the required sample of breath on medical grounds or due to a physical disability or if the instrument used to analyse breath is incapable of measuring the concentration of alcohol present for any reason.
 The police can require that a person accompany them to a place where the sample can be taken and remain there until it is taken or until 3 hours has lapsed since they were a driver or occupant in a motor vehicle.
 A person who does as requested in these circumstances will not be charged with any refusal offence.

-Section 55B states that if a person undergoes an assessment for drug impairment and in the opinion of the officer carrying out the assessment it indicates that person is impaired by a drug, they may require the person to furnish a sample of blood for analysis.
+• Section 55B states that if a person undergoes an assessment for drug impairment and in the opinion of the officer carrying out the assessment it indicates that person is impaired by a drug, they may require the person to furnish a sample of blood for analysis.

-Section 55BA relates to incidents when a person has been the driver or passenger in a motor vehicle involved in an accident that resulted in death or serious injury.
+• Section 55BA relates to incidents when a person has been the driver or passenger in a motor vehicle involved in an accident that resulted in death or serious injury.
 The section applies if the police reasonably believe a person has been involved in such an accident, the police can direct that that person has a sample of blood taken by an approved person for analysis.
 The person may be required to accompany the police to a facility where the procedure can occur or it may occur during hospital treatment.

-Pursuant to section 56 of the RSA blood samples are to be taken in certain circumstances.
+• Pursuant to section 56 of the RSA blood samples are to be taken in certain circumstances.
 If a person of or over the age of 15 years enters or is brought to a place for examination or treatment in consequence of an accident (whether within Victoria or not) involving a motor vehicle, the person must allow a doctor or approved health professional to take from that person at that place a sample of that person’s blood for analysis.
 A person must not hinder this process.
 And a person who is unconscious or unable to communicate is assumed to allow the taking of the sample.

 In order to make out an offence against s 49(1)(g) it must be shown that:

-• a person drove or were in charge of a motor vehicle;
+• A person drove or were in charge of a motor vehicle;

-• the blood sample was taken in accordance with proper procedure and by a person authorised to take the sample;
+• That the blood sample was taken in accordance with proper procedure and by a person authorised to take the sample;

-• the analysis was undertaken within 12 months of the sample being collected;
+• The analysis was undertaken within 12 months of the sample being collected;

-• the results of the analysis indicated the person tested met or exceeded the PCA (0.05 or above for open drivers, or above 0.00 if a learner or probationary driver); and
+• The results of the analysis indicated the person tested met or exceeded the PCA (0.05 or above for open drivers, or above 0.00 if a learner or probationary driver); and

-• the reading was not due solely to alcohol consumed after driving or being in charge of a motor vehicle.
+• The reading was not due solely to alcohol consumed after driving or being in charge of a motor vehicle.

 The police must satisfy procedural requirements such as the police advising the person of their obligation to remain in place for up to 3 three hours, using the prescribed equipment operated by the authorised people, and providing clear instructions.